araamz/Stipes/README.md

 ### Database Models

 The database uses SQLite with two tables stored in the database being **Story** and **Goal** records.
 The database file itself is named `database.db` and stored within `./api/api` directory.
 The models used by the ORM are defined within `models.py` with the two models having a one-to-many relationship (a story can have many goals).
 The models are class-based and have attributes defined within the classes.
+Figure 7 gives a overview of the database with a diagram of the database table.

 - Story Model
   - **id (integer)**: Used to identify a story and is the primary key for a story record.